neelblabla/us_mutual_funds_and_etfs_data_analysis/README.md

 ### Objective

-I study and analyze a public dataset on US Exchange Traded Funds and Mutual Funds.

-I set up personal objective to answer the following questions through this exercise:
+I study and analyze a public dataset on US Exchange Traded Funds and Mutual Funds by setting up objectives to answer the following questions through this exercise:
 * How has the popularity of funds progressed over the years – overall and certain cohort based?
 * How has the financial performance of funds progressed over the years – overall and certain cohort based?
 * How are different fund performance indicators correlated, if at all?